terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 And a couple of really important thank yous.

 1. Kenneth Reitz / This wasn't my idea, this was Kenneth's idea.
 So I'd like everyone to thank him.
-Not only is his a prolific Python developer, but he's the impetus that we're having this.
+Not only is his a prolific Python developer, but he was really the driving force behind organizing this.

 2. Heroku / Yep, we have a sponsor.
 Thank you Heroku.
 Special shout outs to Natalie and Cynthia.